An Embodied Approach to Emotional Regulation: Understanding the role of cakras and glands in human behaviour

 Your Hosts

-Liila is a registered Yoga Teacher Trainer ERYT 1500 at the highest Level (6) with Yoga Alliance International.
-She regularly leads tours to India that include visits to some of the planet's most inspiring spiritual hotspots (see onenessworldtravel.com).
+Her teaching integrates yoga psychology, mind–body health, and practical tools for emotional and hormonal balance, making spiritual practice accessible for all.
+Liila is a registered Yoga Teacher Trainer (ERYT 1500, Level 6) with Yoga Alliance International and regularly leads transformational tours to India, including visits to some of the planet’s most inspiring spiritual sites (onenessworldtravel.com).

 Dada Shamitananda